Simon Elliott: Semi-professional and college career

-Professional career
+Club career

-He began his professional career with A-League (now USL First Division) team Boston Bulldogs in 1999, playing three games, before joining Major League Soccer club Los Angeles Galaxy in May 1999.
+Elliott began his professional career with A-League (now USL First Division) team Boston Bulldogs in 1999, playing three games, before joining Major League Soccer club Los Angeles Galaxy in May 1999.
 He was voted Most Valuable Player (MVP) in 2000 after scoring five goals and making five assists, and helped the club to win the CONCACAF Champions' Cup in 2000, the U.S. Open Cup in 2001 and the MLS Cup in 2002.
 He made 122 appearances for Galaxy in five seasons, scoring ten goals.
 In 2001, Elliott trained for two months with Manchester United in England, but eventually returned to the United States.

 Elliott was traded in January 2004 to the Columbus Crew in exchange for a first round pick in the 2005 MLS SuperDraft.
 He played every game in the 2005 season but was unable to help the Crew to the MLS Cup Playoffs as they finished bottom of the Eastern Conference.

 Elliott caught the eye of Chris Coleman, manager of Premier League club Fulham, during a pre-season friendly game in July 2005 and joined Fulham in training after the end of the MLS season.
 He then joined Fulham in January 2006 on a free transfer and made 13 league and cup appearances during the remainder of the 2005–06 season.
 During the summer he injured a calf muscle, and missed the entire Premier League 2006–07 season through injury; he played in some reserve games towards the end of the season.
 He was released by Fulham in May 2008.
+After his release from Fulham, Elliott joined Motherwell on trial in January 2009.

 Elliott returned to Major League Soccer in 2009, signing with the San Jose Earthquakes.
 He was waived from San Jose prior to the 2010 season opener.

 In November 2010, Elliott signed for hometown professional A-League club Wellington Phoenix as an Injury Replacement Player for Oscar Roberto Cornejo.

 In February 2011, Elliott went on trial with Chivas USA in the MLS and signed with the club on 9 February 2011.
 At season's end, his contract expired and he entered the 2011 MLS Re-Entry Draft.
 Elliott was not selected in the draft and became a free agent.

 He served as head scout during the 2012 season but was not retained for a second year.

 In February 2018, Elliott was hired as head coach for the Sacramento Republic FC.
 After finishing 7th place in the USL Championship season and getting knocked out in the conference semifinals of the USL Championship Playoffs, Sacramento Republic decided not to extend Elliott contract.